Social system: Niklas Luhmann

 Niklas Luhmann was a prominent sociologist and social systems theorist who laid the foundations of modern social system thought.
-He based his definition of a "social system" on the mass network of communication between people and defined society itself as an "autopoietic" system, meaning a self-referential and self-reliant system that is distinct from its environment.
-Luhmann considered social systems as belonging to three categories: societal systems, organizations, and interaction systems.
-Luhmann considered societal systems, such as religion, law, art, education, science, etc., to be closed systems consisting of different fields of interaction.
-Organizations were defined as a network of decisions which reproduce themselves; his definition is difficult to apply in terms of finding a real-world example.
+He based his definition of a "social system" on the mass network of communication and defined society itself as an "autopoietic" system, meaning a self-referential and self-reliant system that is distinct from its environment.
+Luhmann considered social systems as belonging to three categories: interactions, organizations, and society as the encompassing social system.
+Luhmann also considered function systems, such as religion, law, art, education, science, etc., to be autopoietically closed systems.
+Organizations were defined as a network of decisions which reproduce themselves.
 Finally, interaction systems are systems that reproduce themselves on the basis of co-presence rather than decision making.

 Jay Wright Forrester

 Jay Wright Forrester founded the field of system dynamics, which deals with the simulation of interactions in dynamic systems.
 In his work on social systems, he discusses the possibilities of social system dynamics, or modeling social systems using computers with the aim of testing the possible effects of passing new public policies or laws.
 In his paper he recognized the difficulty of producing a reliable computer model system, but argued that an imperfect model was better than none and simply implementing new policy.

 Forrester argued that unsuccessful public policies aim to treat the symptoms rather than the causes of social issues and that they also generally focus on efforts rather than on results.
 This occurs because there is either an incomplete understanding or a misunderstanding of the causes of an issue on the part of the policymakers, which often leads to ineffective or detrimental policies which aggravate the issues they were implemented to correct or cause other issues to arise.
 Another problem Forrester notes is that some policies which may work in the long run may aggravate an issue in the short run.
 A successful policy according to Forrester must target the correct leverage points, in this case the aspect of the social problem which, if modified, will produce a sizeable enough effect to correct the problem.